-There are two ways: On the one hand, the Canonical Tag can be applied in the header of the source code, where it supplements the meta information of a document, or in the HTTP response header of a page.
-The way of implementation usually depends on the type of documents to be marked.
+There are two ways: On the one hand, the Canonical tag can be applied in the header of the source code, where it supplements the meta information of a document, or in the HTTP response header of a page.
+The type of implementation is usually based on the type of documents to be marked.

 Link: < rel=“canonical“ href=“https://www.beispiel.at/unterseite.html“/>